Aira, brownie servant girl, rallies against the evil kraken's attempts to break her spirit

 Leanan laid a hand lightly on Aira’s arm saying, ‘join with us sister.’

 The effect of Leanan’s appearance came like a cold trickle of revelation to Aira.
 Yes, there was a tug of kinship there, but not the noble, loving sisterhood that she had with the kindly Light Elves Amulas and Glimfyndor.
 Rather, Leanan’s bond was a heavy blanket of evil and sickness that she wanted to throw off but could not.
-Though her body shook and her brain burned there was a sweetness in it.
-Under the influence of Leanan Sidhe, the Dark Muse who imparted imagination to all she touched, vivid visions clouded Aira’s mind.
-She wanted to lose herself in her dreams.
+Though her body shook and her brain burned, there was a sweetness in it.
+Vivid visions clouded Aira’s mind and she knew she had fallen under the influence of Leanan, the Dark Muse who imparted imagination to all she touched.
+Aira wanted to lose herself in her dreams.
 They were perhaps the only way she would ever see her clan again.
 Certainly, her imaginings were happier than ever their future could be.

 Leanan furrowed her brow in genuine distress.
 ‘Oh, you poor thing.
 Your mind was once so much brighter and better than mine.’